LegendEffects/OpenAFK/README.md

 ```

 ### Invisibility
-Makes the actioned player visible or invisible to other players
+Makes the actioned player visible or invisible to other players.
 ```yaml
 - action: "invisibility"
   type: "show" #Valid values: "show", "hide"